nikhilxbhargava/citibike/README.md

 The original and official Citibike data is available on their website (<https://citibikenyc.com/system-data>) and has over 5 million data points.
 I used a dataset on Kaggle that randomly sampled 1% of the original data and also cleaned the data up a little.

 The data contains trip duration, start station, end station, and the longitudes/latitudes of each station.
 However to create a distance measure using the longitudes and latitudes of each station, we need to use the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula).
-These are all the pertinent measure used in this visualization
+Worth noting that this isn't a very accurate depiction of speed as we only know the distance between the start and end station - the route the biker took will never be a straight line between those two stations.

 ## References